Mata Mansa Devi Mandir: Festivals: Navratra mela

 Navratra festival is celebrated in the mandir for nine days.
 Twice a year millions of devotees visit the temple.
 Shardiya Navratra Mela is organized at the shrine complex during Chaitra and Ashvin months.
 Every year two Navratra melas are organized in the month of Ashvin (Shardiya, Sharad or Winter Navratra) and others in the month of Chaitra, Spring Navratra by the Shrine Board.

 Lakhs of devotees pay obeisance during the Navratra Mela held in Ashvin and Chaitra and temples remain open throughout the day.
 This melas are of nine days duration each time and concludes on the ninth day.
 The shrine Board makes elaborate arrangements for the comfortable stay and darshan of the devotees.
 The board makes arrangements for the provision of Chhowldari, tented accommodation, durries, blankets, temporary toilets, temporary dispensaries, mela police posts, and lines.

 During the mela, Duty Magistrates and Nodal Officers are appointed to look after the devotees and smooth conduct of the mela.
 On the seventh and eighth day of Navratras, the temples of the Shrine Complex are closed only for two hours during the night for cleaning maintenance of the temples.
-For the rest of Navratras, the temples remain open for darshan from 5 a.m. to 10 p.m.
+For the rest of Navratras, the temples remain open for darshan from 05:00 to 22:00.